 The distinction between handwriting and typing is no longer limited to pen and paper versus a keyboard.
 It is also shaped by the tools used.

-Applications such as Notion and Obsidian are designed primarily for typed, structured notes.
-They emphasise organisation, linking, and long-term knowledge management.
+Apps such as Notion and Obsidian are designed primarily for typed, structured notes.
+They emphasise organisation, linking, and management of long-term knowledge.

 In contrast, tools like GoodNotes, Notability, and OneNote support handwriting within a digital environment.
 These allow users to combine the flexibility of handwritten notes with the advantages of digital storage and access.

 This creates a hybrid approach.
 Notes can be written by hand, while still incorporating lecture slides, PDFs, and other materials.
-Annotation becomes easier, particularly for documents such as research papers, where writing directly onto the material is often more effective than typing separately.
+Annotation becomes easier, especially for documents such as research papers, where writing directly onto the material can be more effective than typing separately.

 The medium, then, is not just handwriting versus typing—it is also the design and capability of the tool being used.